kshitiz-shah/Paper-Bank/README.md

 # Paper-Bank
 # File Management Web Application

-This project is a web application that allows users to upload files along with metadata, view uploaded files, and manage (delete) them.
+Welcome to the Question Paper Bank – a dedicated platform where students can easily access, view, and download past exam papers.
+This web application is designed to simplify study preparation by offering a comprehensive archive of previous year question papers, organized by subject, college, and year.
 It uses Express.js for the server, MongoDB for the database, Multer for handling file uploads, and React for the frontend.
 The application provides a user-friendly interface for interacting with the file management system.

-## Features

-- **Upload Files**: Users can upload files with associated metadata (subject, college, year, and course).
-- **View Files**: Users can view uploaded files with filtering options based on subject and year.
-- **Delete Files**: Users can delete files from the server, which also removes their entries from the database.
-- **Static File Serving**: Uploaded files are served statically.

 ## Technologies Used
 - *Node.js*: JavaScript runtime for building the server.
 - *Express.js*: Web framework for handling routing and middleware.
-- *MongoDB*: NoSQL database for storing file metadata.
+- *MongoDB*: NoSQL database for storing metadata on question papers.
-- *Multer*: Middleware for handling multipart/form-data, primarily used for file uploads.
+- *Multer*: Middleware for handling multipart/form-data, used for file uploads.
 - *React*: Frontend library for building the user interface.
 - *HTML/CSS*: Used alongside React for styling and layout.

-## Getting Started
+## Features

+ - Effortless Access to Past Papers: Students can browse and download past papers that match their course and subject needs, streamlining exam preparation.
+ -Upload and Manage Papers: Authorized users can upload new question papers with detailed metadata (subject, college, year, and course) for easy categorization.
+ - Search and Filter Options: Intuitive filters let students find papers by subject and year, ensuring relevant results are always within reach.
+ - Download Papers: Papers are available for download in a single click, enabling offline access for students.

 ### Prerequisites